 Notes: (1) Contributes to University Core Curriculum requirements.
-(2) Contributes to Writing Across Curriculum (Gordon Rule) writing requirement.
+(2) Contributes to Writing Across Curriculum (WAC or Gordon Rule) writing requirement.
 (3) Social Sciences/Humanities courses, totaling 6 or more credits, must be selected to satisfy Writing Across Curriculum (Gordon Rule) writing requirements.
 (4) Two or more of the selections must have a global perspective (contact the Department for a list of acceptable courses).
 (5) Contributes to Gordon Rule mathematics requirement.
 (6) PHY 2048 and PHY 2049 (4 credits each) are acceptable substitutes, but only 6 credits will apply toward the degree.
 (7) See Department for the list of approved computer programming electives.
 (8) See Department for the list of approved engineering science electives.
 (7 9) All professional core courses contain a communications component (writing or speaking).
-(8 10) Includes a 1-credit laboratory.
+(8 10) Includes laboratory.
 (9 11 ) 3 credits may be taken from a Civil Engineering graduate course.

 Sample Four-Year Program of Study for Bachelor of Science in Civil Engineering